eileenmcnaughton/nz.co.fuzion.omnipaymultiprocessor/README.md

 8) after the confirm page the doPayment function calls the payment method.
 The token is used to confirm the payment at that point.

+Known issues
+1) load form is slow when changing processor

 ## Code overrides
 Currently upstream repos are overridden for the following reasons